hashicorp/design-system/website/docs/getting-started/for-designers/partials/best-practices.md

 2. Not all Figma components are built in code
 3. There is no longer a support structure in place if errors/bugs arise

-If no, or having future support is a must: design and build your own local element using Helios Foundations (color, typography, elevation, etc) as a starting point.
+If no, or having future support is a must: design and build your own local element using Helios foundations (color, typography, elevation, etc) as a starting point.

 ### Local components